michaellee/old-michaelsoolee.com/_notes/vim.md

 `>>` Indent line by shiftwidth spaces. shiftwidth is defined in a .vimrc file.

 `[1-9]>>` Indents line by shiftwidth spaces starting from the line your cursor is currently on.
 So if I did `3>>` this would shift the current line plus the 2 followng lines

+`s` Delete and enter insert mode.
+Like `x` you'll want the cursor over the character you want to replace.

 ## Tips